-Highlighting Swedish Poet Karin Boye Posted by Chelsea B on Mar 10, 2020 in Culture, education, History, Literature, Swedish Language, The Swedish blog team, Vocabulary
+Highlighting Swedish Poet Karin Boye Posted by Chelsea B on Mar 10, 2020 in Culture, Swedish Language, Vocabulary

 International Women’s Day on March 8 always makes me think about revolutionary women.
 Writer Karin Boye is on the top of my list of Swedish trailblazers, recognized as one of the most influential contributors to modern Swedish literature.
 Known for pushing the boundaries, and raising confronting questions of self-discovery, she brought forth many undiscussed narratives and critiques of society in the 1920’s and 30’s.
 While I’m not the biggest poetry connoisseuse, I do like to use it in my teaching to promote creative and poetic language from my students.
 Today, I’ll cover a bit of Boye’s background, and highlight one of Boye’s most famous poems, “Ja visst gör det ont / Of Course it Hurts.”